OSGeo/gdal/doc/source/programs/rgb2pct.rst

     Select the number of colors in the generated color table.
 Defaults to 256.
 Must be between 2 and 256.

+.. option:: --creation-option OPTION

+    Optional creation parameters for the GeoTIFF driver, for example "COMPRESS=LZW".
+Can be specified multiple times.

 .. option:: -pct <palette_file>